thecarp/dactyl-keyboard/doc/execution.md

 [Leiningen](https://leiningen.org/) is an automation tool used to manage the DMOTE project.
 You can use it to run the application as a one-off CLI program.

 * Pro: Portable.
-Pure Clojure, no extra tools.
+Pure Clojure.
 * Pro: Easy configuration selection.
 * Pro: Easy rendering to STL.
 It’s just an extra flag.
 * Pro: Faster than Make when you’re changing source code.